Rockfish Conservation Area Surveys

 Rockfishes (genus Sebastes) are among the most numerous and important fishes (both commercially and recreationally) in California's nearshore environment.
 Due to previous overfishing of several key species, however, fishery management agencies have reduced allowable catches through a combination of bag limits, gear restrictions, and area closures.

-In one project (Rockfish Conservation Area Surveys ), we assessed the efficacy of the RCA by comparing new fishing surveys with historical catch data.
-In another project, we are Ground-Truthing Models of Overfished Species using stereo-video to determine if models of fished populations can be used to help manage groundfish fisheries in a more refined way, over smaller spatial scales.
+In one project (RCA Hook and Line Surveys ), we assessed the efficacy of the RCA by comparing new fishing surveys with historical catch data.
+In another project, we Ground-Truthed Models of Overfished Species using stereo-video to determine if models of fished populations can be used to help manage groundfish fisheries in a more refined way, over smaller spatial scales.